sgcorcoran/Python-for-MSE/README.md

 # Python-for-MSE

+## Notes

+* Need to add lesson on week 6 of 03 lesson.
+No current lesson on building a dashboard only the guided activity.

+## ChangeLog

+* [2025-09-05] Lesson 02 prompt engineering and case study finished
+* [2025-06-08] First drafts of 02.5 "bridge lesson" and 03 modern data tools introduction

 ## Fall 2025: Complete rework of course now with AI focus

 - Post `01_getting_started.pdf` to canvas so students can get started installing software.
 Until they do this, they can't read .ipynb files.